 - Catheter malfunction

-ITP implants are considered an appropriate treatment for many patients who suffer from chronic difficult-to-control pain.
-As with any medication taken, there are always risks and potential side effects that may occur.
-All patients receiving a pump implant should be evaluated by their physician and risks of ITPs should be discussed.
+Intrathecal pumps may be an appropriate treatment for many patients who suffer from chronic, difficult-to-control pain.
+However, as with any medication or invasive procedure, there are risks and potential side effects that may occur.
+All patients receiving a pump implant should talk to their doctor about any personal risk factors.

-Intrathecal Baclofen therapy is considered safe and so effective that it has evolved into the standard treatment for severe spasticity (Rawlins 2004).
-Most patients and caregivers express satisfaction with the therapy and would recommend it to other patients.
-Spasm frequency appears to be the single most common variable positively affected by therapy (Vender 2006).
-Another study showed excellent long-term efficacy in the treatment of lower extremity spasticity (Ethans 2007).
+Intrathecal baclofen therapy is considered safe and so effective that it has evolved into the standard treatment for severe spasticity.
+Spasm frequency appears to be the single most common variable positively affected by therapy.

 Pain can be a debilitating condition physically, as well as emotionally.
-ITPs can dramatically help those with painful conditions that are unrelieved by other therapies.
-Call Arizona Pain Specialists today and see what they can do to relieve your pain.
+Intrathecal pumps can dramatically help those with painful conditions that are unrelieved by other therapies.

 - Intrathecal Baclofen Therapy and Multiple Sclerosis: Outcomes and Patient Satisfaction John R. Vender, M.D.; Mary Hughes, M.D.; Betsy D. Hughes, B.S.; Sydney Hester, M.D.; Stephen Holsenback, B.S.; Brenda Rosson, R.N.
 Neurosurg Focus.
 2006;21(2) 2006 American Association of Neurological Surgeons